 Miniseries are treated in much the same way as traditional season-based TV shows.

 It helps to think of a miniseries as “Season 01” of a potential multi-year run.
-Whether they make it that far, is another story.
+Whether they make it that far is another story.

 Just name and organize the episodes in the same way you would as a regular season-based show.

-Specials are considered part of season zero (e.g., “00”) and should be placed in their own special folder named “Specials” or “Season 00.”
+Specials are considered part of season zero (e.g., “00”) and should be placed in their own folder named “Specials” or “Season 00.”

 Naming Multi-Part TV Shows

-In some cases, a single TV show file will contain more than one episode.
+Sometimes, a single TV show file will contain more than one episode.
 If you encounter this issue, you’ll want to include both episodes in the file name.